-In this episode, Ryan talks about taking gap years, the pros and cons, what to look at, and what to think about.
-He specifically mentioned similar questions from two students regarding their concern about taking gap years.
-Should you take it or not?
+In this episode, I talk about taking gap years—the pros and cons, what to look at, and what to think about.
+I specifically address two similar questions from students regarding their concern about taking gap years.
+Should you take a gap year before medical school or not?

 One student was getting great grades but was concerned about his extracurricular activities.
-He/she is currently working as part-time scribe and part-time barista.
-He/she asks about what he/she can do between now and the 2017 application cycle to make himself the strongest candidate possible?
+He/she is currently working as a part-time scribe and a part-time barista.
+This student asks about what he/she can do between now and the next application cycle to be the strongest candidate possible.

-This other student is applying to postbac premed programs for the next term (May 2017).
-Being a non traditional student, he/she doesn’t intend to have a gap year.
+The other student is applying to postbac premed programs for the next term.
+Being a nontraditional student, he/she doesn’t intend to have a gap year before medical school.
 Is it necessary?
-If not, what steps do you need to take and apply to med school without having taken the MCAT?

-Just like Ryan's story, for instance, he applied to medical school when he was a Junior in college but didn’t get in.
-So he was forced to take a gap year because he wasn’t accepted the first time around.
-He did not have any choice but to reapply so he had that period of time in between right after graduating from college and starting medical school
+This is what happened with me.
+I applied to medical school when I was a Junior in college but didn’t get in.
+So I was forced to take a gap year because I wasn’t accepted the first time around.
+I did not have any choice but to reapply, so I had that extra year between college and when I could finally start med school.

 Reason #2: To take a breather